Sugary and Carbonated Drinks Harm Your Body and Here’s Why

 Excessive soda consumption can affect your kidneys, your teeth and can even cause cardiac problems.

-In this article, we’ll talk about the unfavorable reactions of these drinks on specific organs.
+In this article, we’ll talk about the negative reactions of these drinks on specific organs.

 Soda and your liver

-Believe it or not, hepatic cirrhosis can be caused by excess consumption of dark-colored sodas.
+Believe it or not, hepatic cirrhosis can be caused by an excess consumption of dark-colored sodas.

-Actually, health specialists say that just 600 milliliters of carbonated drinks a day can accelerate the process of this disease.
-If you know how it can hurt your body, you may decide to stop drinking it.
+Actually, health specialists say that just 2 and a half cups of carbonated drinks a day can accelerate the process of this disease.
+If you knew just how much it harms your body then this should surely help you decide to stop drinking it.

-If you drink a liter of soda a day, the probability of you accumulating a reasonable amount of fat in your liver increases five times.
+If you drink four cups of soda a day, then the probability of you accumulating a dangerous amount of fat in your liver increases five times.

 Your daily sugar consumption should not exceed three tablespoons.
-One bottle or can of soda contains about six tablespoons of sugar, and that doesn’t even mention its additives and preservatives.
+One bottle or can of soda contains about six tablespoons of sugar, and that doesn’t take into account all its additives and preservatives.

-These products are made from refined sugars.
-Basically, these are pure sugars that haven’t been processed and lack nutrients.
+These products contain refined sugars.
+Basically, these are pure sugars that have been processed and lack nutrients.

-Once they’re inside of the body, you need B vitamins in order to use it.
-The process will continue to absorb this vitamin from the body.
-Naturally, this will leave you feeling tired and with poor digestion, among other symptoms.
+Once they’re inside the body, you need B vitamins in order to use them.
+The process will continue to absorb this vitamin, and this will leave you feeling tired and with poor digestion, among other symptoms.

 Soda and obesity

-Believe it or not, one 500-milliliters bottle of a carbonated drink is equivalent to a tenth of your daily calorie consumption.
+Believe it or not, one small bottle of a carbonated drink is equivalent to a tenth of your daily calorie consumption.

-Doctors have shown that every can that you drink increase your risk of obesity by 1.6 times.
+Doctors have shown that every can that you drink increases your risk of obesity by 1.6 times.